PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

 The passage speaks about the "favorable year of the Lord", or in other words, about the year of Jubilee.
 It speaks of One who has been anointed by God to proclaim good tidings to the poor, healing to the brokenhearted, and liberty to the captives.

 The year of Jubilee in the Old Testament was a shadow of something to come, the reality of which is Jesus Christ (Colossians 2:16-17).
-The Lord Jesus Himself is the true Jubilee—the one who came to set the captives free, and to proclaim the favorable year of the Lord!
+The Lord Jesus Himself is the true Jubilee—the One who came to set the captives free, and to proclaim the favorable year of the Lord!

 As recounted in the gospel of Luke, the Lord Jesus entered the Synagogue and opened the scroll of Isaiah.
 He read Isaiah 61:1-2 out loud, and after reading it He said, "today this Scripture is fulfilled in your hearing".
-He was declaring plainly He is the One of whom this was spoken.
+He was declaring plainly that He is the One of whom this was spoken.
 He is the Anointed One of God, who has come to proclaim to us the true favorable year of the Lord.
 This favorable year of the Lord is the year of Christ, the age of Christ, when all may enter into Him and receive Him as their true liberty.

 The Lord Jesus said, "you shall know the truth, and the truth shall make you free" (John 8:32).
 He then went on to say, "I am the way, the truth, and the life" (John 14:6).
 We find our freedom, our healing, and our restoration in knowing the Lord Jesus.
 He declared, "if the Son makes you free, you shall be free indeed" (John 8:36).